mik3y/flyscoop/README.md

 ## Project Overview

-FlyTouch aims to be a simple, useful, on-the-go management app for Fly.io accounts.
+FlyScoop aims to be a simple, useful, on-the-go management app for Fly.io accounts.

 It tries to blend the best and most essential features of the Fly.io dashboard and the `flyctl` app to make the most common monitoring and management tasks easy to accomplish.